docbender/SerialMonitor/README.md

 Data in file can be written in hex format (0x leading) or ASCII format.
 Selected format must be used through whole file.

 ##Usage
 Program as commandline program support some parameters.
 First one (most important) PortName that represent port to open (ex.
-COM3).
+COM3 or /dev/ttyS1).
 When program is started without parameters port COM1 with default parameters is used.

 **serialmonitor PortName [switch parameter]**